Know Your Roots. Live Strong.

-Our mission is to empower Korean American, immigrant, and multi-racial communities through a continuum of social services, education & culture, and community organizing to advance social, racial, and economic justice and human rights.
+Our mission is to empower Korean American, immigrant, and multi-ethnic communities through social services, education, culture, and community organizing to advance human rights.

 Live Justly.
 Know Your Roots.
-Live Strongly.
+Live Strong.
 Live Together.

 HANA is committed to serving the diverse interests of our community - including immigrants, women, youth, people of color, low-income families, older adults, LGBTQ+ folks, and adoptees.
 In Korean, HANA means one.
 We are stronger than we are apart.
 Our shared history and culture are our strengths.
 By combining our resources, we can accomplish more for ourselves than we can by ourselves.